- Program Director

 - Professor, Michigan State University College of Human Medicine, Department of Pediatrics and Human Development

 - Medical School: Bharati Vidyapeeth Medical College, Pune, Maharastra, India

 - Residency: Combined Internal Medicine-Pediatrics Residency, Hurley Medical Center/ Michigan State Univeristy College of Human Medicine, Flint, Mich.

 - Clinical Faculty Development Fellowship: Michigan State University College of Human Medicine Office of Medical Education, Research and Development, East Lansing

 - Master Teacher (multiple years), MSU-CHM Pediatric Board Review Course

 - Teaching Physician of the Year (multiple years), Hurley Medical Center/MSU-CHM, Combined Internal Medicine-Pediatrics Residency Program

 Scholarly and Performance Improvement/Quality Activity

-Dr. Naraparaju’s ongoing projects include a state-funded grant to implement asthma guidelines steps and tools, improving hypertension care, improving standing orders to increase flu-vaccination rates, and projects to improve child growth-charting.
+Dr. Naraparaju’s recent projects include a state-funded grant to implement asthma guidelines steps and tools, improving hypertension care, improving standing orders to increase flu-vaccination rates, and projects to improve child growth-charting.
 In addition, he has designed or worked on many medical education curricula on subjects such as musculoskeletal system, ECG, chronic care, nursery and more.
-His regional and national presentations with colleagues ranged from resident interviews to ascertain social determinants of health as part of social history to a workshop on cultural competency.
+His regional and national presentations with colleagues included resident interviews to ascertain social determinants of health as part of social history and a workshop on cultural competency.